Ambassador Hotel Theatre

 5 people favorited this theater

-It has been said that the Ambassador Hotel Theatre was part of the West Coast Theatre chain, owned by Mike & Abe Gore (the Gore brothers).
+Initially the Ambassador Hotel Theatre leased by Mike & Abe Gore (the Gore brothers of West Coast Theatres) and Sol Lessor Enterprises.
 In an LA Times article dated December 11, 1920, Herman Gore is being sued for divorce, and his ‘wife of 16 days’ says that he has an ‘interest in the new Ambassador Theatre’.
 Mike & Abe Gore put all of their brothers in positions of management of their theatres.
-Jake Gore, Israel Gore, Herman Gore & Samuel Gore were all involved in some way in the theatres – either management, concessions etc. The Ambassador Hotel Theatre was operating until at least 1952.
+Jake Gore, Israel Gore, Herman Gore & Samuel Gore were all involved in some way in the theatres – either management, concessions etc. By the 1930’s the Ambassador Hotel Theatre was a favorite theatre in Los Angeles to hold trade show previews of the latest films and movies such as “Smiling Through”, “Pinnochio”, “This Gun For Hire”, “Pride of the Yankees”, “Random Harvest”, “For Whom the Bell Tolls”, “Anchors Away” and “Citizen Kane” all had their first screenings at the theatre.
+The Ambassador Hotel Theatre was closed around 1954.

 The Ambassador Hotel was also home to the Cocoanut Grove nightclub, which became the playground of anyone famous in Hollywood.
 It also hosted the 1940 Academy Awards ceremony.
 The hotel was the location of the assasination of Senator Robert F. Kennedy on June 5, 1968.

-In the fall of 2005, the Ambassador Hotel was demolished despite great protest.
+In 2000 the shuttered Ambassador Hotel was taken over by the Los Angeles Unified School District and in the fall of 2005, the Ambassador Hotel was demolished despite great protest.

 Just login to your account and subscribe to this theater